Jalen Hurts: 2025 season

 Following their Super Bowl victory, Hurts and the Eagles made an appearance in the NFL Kickoff game, hosting the rival Dallas Cowboys.
 In the game, Hurts completed 19 passes out of 23 attempts for 152 yards, with no touchdowns or interceptions.
 He accompanied his passing performance with 14 carries for 62 yards and 2 touchdowns on the ground.
 Hurts led the Eagles to four consecutive wins to open their 2025 season with him recording a combined completion percentage of 79.9%, throwing for 609 yards and rushing for another 41.
-Hurts did not throw for a passing touchdown until Week 3's 33-26 victory over the Los Angeles Rams when he completed a 33 yard pass to tight end Dallas Goedert in the third quarter.
+Hurts did not throw for a passing touchdown until Week 3's 33–26 victory over the Los Angeles Rams when he completed a 33-yard pass to tight end Dallas Goedert in the third quarter.
 He finished the game accounting for four touchdowns total with one rushing and three passing.
 After back-to-back losses to the Denver Broncos and the New York Giants, Hurts had a bounce-back performance in Week 7 against the Minnesota Vikings, where he passed for 326 yards and 3 touchdowns with passer rating of 158.3, achieving the first game with a perfect passer rating in his professional career, becoming the third Eagles quarterback to do so.

+During a December 8 overtime loss against the Los Angeles Chargers, Hurts had one of the worst outings of his career, setting a career-high in turnovers in one game, fumbling the ball once and throwing four interceptions, including the game-losing interception in overtime.
+He also became the first player since at least 1978 to turn the ball over twice on the same play: during the second quarter, Hurts attempted a pass over the middle and was intercepted by Chargers defensive end Da'Shawn Hand; Hand was then stripped of the ball by Eagles running back Will Shipley while advancing the ball upfield; Hurts collected the fumble, then immediately lost control of the ball after a peanut punch by Chargers nose tackle Jamaree Caldwell; Chargers linebacker Troy Dye recovered the fumble for the Chargers.
+Hurts finished the game with 21 completions of 40 attempts for 240 yards along with those five turnovers for a career-low 31.3 passer rating and 27.3 QBR.
+During the 2025 season, Hurts notably had multiple games without a second half pass completion, going 0 for 8 against the Tampa Bay Buccaneers in Week 4, and 0 for 7 against the Buffalo Bills in Week 17.
+This statistic made the Eagles the first team since the 1987 New England Patriots to record multiple games without a second half completion.
+Many fans attributed it to controversial offensive coordinator Kevin Patullo, whose unpopular play-calling that season made him the blame for many of the Eagles' losses and poor performances by Hurts.

+In the Wild Card Round playoff game against the San Francisco 49ers, Hurts completed 20 passes out of 35 attempts for 168 yards and one touchdown in the Eagles' 23–19 loss.